mwherman2000/neo-charm/README.md

 ### NEO Node

 The architecture of a NEO Node is illustrated in the following diagram.
-This diagram was inspired by reading the C# code for [neo-project/neo-cli](https://github.com/neo-project/neo-cli) NEO Node and [neo-project/neo](https://github.com/neo-project/neo) NEO Runtime projects.
+This diagram was inspired by reading the C# code for the [neo-project/neo-cli](https://github.com/neo-project/neo-cli) NEO Node and [neo-project/neo](https://github.com/neo-project/neo) NEO Runtime projects.

 ![NEO Node Architecture](./diagrams/neo-node-2-0-8-annotated.png)